Quansight-Labs/ndindex/docs/indexing-guide/slices.md

   left or right aren't great when it comes to memorability.

 (fencepost)=
-- This rule leads to off-by-one errors due to "the fencepost problem."The fencepost problem is this: say you want to build a fence that is 100 feet long with posts spaced every 10 feet.
+- This rule can lead to off-by-one errors due to "the fencepost problem."
+The fencepost problem is this: say you want to build a fence that is 100 feet long with posts spaced every 10 feet.
 How many fenceposts do you need?